 Some Times we need to edit the Hosts file, For Different purposes like custom domain redirection, block certain websites, or remove malicious entries set by malware.
 We can modify the host files using Notepad but, As This is a system file we cant modify this with normal user account, We need administrator rights.
 For this we need to open Notepad As ( Admin )

-Click on Start menu, Type notepad From Search Results right click on Notepad and select Run As Administrator.
+Click on the Start menu, Type notepad From Search Results right-click on Notepad and select Run As Administrator.
 Here on notepad click on file, Select open and Browse for the following path : C:\Windows\System32\Drivers\etc

 Here Select All Files from the drop-down menu and double click on hosts file.

 This will open Host files As Shown Bellow image.
 Here you can custom Redirect domain names, Block Certain websites ( Domain ) or remove malicious entries set by malware.

 Note: To modify the hosts file, you need to add two entries, including the IP address of the remote host or application to a the friendly address you want to use. for ex: Type the IP address of the remote host or localhost followed by the domain or computer name you want to use to reach the device or application.
 Then Click on File, and select Save.

 How the Hosts File Works

 The Host File contains lines of text that are made of IP addresses followed by one or more host names or fully qualified domain names (FQDNs).
 Each field is separated by white space (blanks or tabulation characters).